PCHi 2026 live: Clariant’s Lucas Meyer Cosmetics unveils vegan PDRN alternative for skin care

 Clariant’s portfolio expansions

 The stearic acid base of the emulsifier enables the protection of the skin barrier and provides moisturizing lipids for the skin surface while elevating hydration and elasticity.
-The product is also said to meet the growing market demands for luxurious sensoriality through its rapid emulsion breakdown.
+The ingredient is also said to meet the growing market demands for luxurious sensoriality through its rapid emulsion breakdown.

 Clariant is also presenting a rheology modifier designed to align sun care formulations with “skin care-level excellence” by elevating sensory experience while delivering improved UV protection.